 However there is an additional hurdle.
 Over the next 20 years, the global aerospace industry is predicted to require more than 35,000 new aircraft.
 So manufacturers have to increase the pace at which new aircraft are assembled, without conceding on function, cost or weight.

-Consequently aircraft OEMs are looking for ways to simplify the manufacturing processes, such as consolidating the number of parts through designing highly functional injection molded PEEK components.
-And the next improvement is already on the horizon using new composites (VICTREX AE™ 250), to develop parts in combination with a special technology, the hybrid molding process.
+Consequently aircraft OEMs are looking for ways to simplify the manufacturing processes, such as consolidating the number of parts through designing highly functional injection moulded PEEK components.
+And the next improvement is already on the horizon using new composites (VICTREX AE™ 250), to develop parts in combination with a special technology, the hybrid moulding process.
 This can offer continuous manufacturing processes and cycle times measured in minutes versus hours for thermoset alternatives - and deliver clear competitive advantages.
 Structural brackets serve as a great example.
 In addition to speeding up the manufacturing of parts and the assembly of aircrafts, they can deliver up to 60% reduction in weight compared to metals, while meeting the required strength of the components.
 Already today, more than 15,000 aircraft take-off with PEEK-based solutions on board.